-"I am in pain but my husband and friends don’t understand."
+"I am in pain, but my family and friends don’t understand."
 This is something I hear a lot and something I have experienced myself.
-The truth is they aren’t ever going to understand our disease 100%.
+The truth is they aren’t ever going to understand our RA one hundred percent.
 How can they?
 We ourselves often can’t understand it.
 One minute we feel fine and ready to conquer the world and an hour later we can’t move from the sofa.
 Expecting those around us to magically understand exactly what is happening with our RA is a pretty high expectation.

 "My family and friends expect too much from me."
 Many of us with rheumatoid arthritis think we can continue to live exactly as we lived before we started a relationship with RA.
-It most likely isn’t going to happen.
-When I met my husband, my life changed and I had to rearrange how I lived my life because I had someone else to share it with.
-Whether you want to accept it or not, RA is part of your life and you need to carve out time for it.
-Only you know what your limits are and it is your responsibility to let those around you know what you can and can’t do.
-With RA being so fickle, you have to listen to your body each day, each hour, and even each minute to see what you are up to doing.
-Don’t put a responsibility on others to set your limits for you.
+In my experience, that just isn’t going to happen.
+Whether you want to accept it or not, RA is a part of your life and carving out time for it is mandatory.
+You are the expert when it comes to your limits and your responsibility to let those around you know what you can and can’t do.
+With RA being so fickle, you must listen to your body each day, hour, and even minute to decide what you can do.
+Don’t put that responsibility on others.
 It isn’t fair to you or them.

-"Don’t you hate when people think they know the one thing that will heal my RA?"
+"Why do people always want to give advice on how to cure my RA?"
 This drives me crazy.
-I have a friend that is constantly telling me that cherries will save me.
-Sometimes when she starts in I want to take my scarf off, wrap it around her mouth, and throw her in a closet.
-The truth is that not everyone knows how to deal with our disease.
-Some people need to protect us, some need to talk about it constantly and know how we are doing each minute of the day, while others may need to ignore our disease and others need to give us advice.
-As annoying as it is, they mean well and they are reacting in a way that fits who they are.
+I had a friend who for years told me eating plenty of cherries each day would cure me.
+When she started in, I wanted to take my scarf off, wrap it around her mouth, and throw her in a closet.
+But the truth is, each person deals with this illness in their own unique way.
+Some people need to protect us, some need to talk about it constantly and know how we are doing each minute of the day, while others may need to ignore our disease, and some need to give us unwanted advice.
+As annoying as it is, they mean well, and they are reacting in a way that fits who they are.